- Beach Vibes

 My travel planner and I did a TON of research on boat trip options, especially since I’d be traveling alone so safety was also a consideration.
 I ended up choosing the “Nirvana S” off Airbnb, for a number of reasons but also because I liked that Meryam (Sadi’s wife) was traveling with us rather than just a crew of all guys.
 They were a very warm and hospitable couple in their 50s/60s, and I absolutely loved my time with them.

 The cost of the boat included three meals a day, with Meryam’s phenomenal cooking.
 I was stuffed all the time, and Meryam also was always adding beautiful little extra touches…trays, pretty accents, and the like.
 It made me feel so special and welcomed!
 I enjoyed talking with Sadi as well, hearing about their life in Turkey.
-I highly recommend booking with them, you won’t regret it!
+Sadly they’re no longer offering tours (online at least).

 After waking up to that beautiful sea sunrise on my birthday, we headed back to the marina and I grabbed a taxi to the Dalaman airport, for a short stint in Istanbul.